cryptpad/documentation/admin_guide/admin_panel.rst

 - Instance description
 - Hosting location (country where the instance's encrypted data is hosted)

-..
-XXX remove this and add "this information IS USED on the instance front page..." once we actually use it

 .. note::

-   This information will be used on the instance front page in a future version of CryptPad.
+   This information is used on the instance front page.

 User Storage